gradio-app/gradio/guides/09_other-tutorials/running-gradio-on-your-web-server-with-nginx.md

     listen 80;
     server_name example.com www.example.com;  # Change this to your domain name

-    location /gradio-demo/ {  # Change this if you'd like to server your Gradio app on a different path proxy_pass http://127.0.0.1:7860/; # Change this if your Gradio app will be running on a different port proxy_buffering off;
+    location /gradio-demo/ {  # Change this if you'd like to serve your Gradio app on a different path proxy_pass http://127.0.0.1:7860/; # Change this if your Gradio app will be running on a different port proxy_buffering off;
         proxy_redirect off;